tiendatscorpy/certified-aws-solutions-architect-associate/3-aws-serverless/lambda.md

 - It supports a lot of programming languages
 - Easy monitoring through AWS CloudWatch
 - Easy to get more resources per functions (up to 3GB or RAM)
-- Increasing the RAm will also increase the CPU and network
+- Increasing the RAM will also increase the CPU and network
 - Supported languages:
     - NodeJS (JavaScript)
     - Python